akeneo/pim-helpcenter/content/md/what-is/what-is-an-asset.md

 # Definition of an asset

-An asset can be a HD image, a video, a PDF installation guide...
-Any kind of files that can be used to enrich a product in Akeneo.
+An asset can be an HD image, a video, a PDF installation guide...
+Any kind of file that can be used to enrich a product in Akeneo.

 ::: ee
 Assets are only available in the Enterprise Edition.